spences10/scottspence.com/posts/2021/01/19/github-user-details/index.md

 ```

 This query will give the last 100 repos that aren't forks and are
-publically viewable for that GitHub username.
+publicly viewable for that GitHub username.

 Here's what the response from the GraphQL query looks like: